woodcrafty/reck/README.rst

 :License: `BSD 3-Clause <http://opensource.org/licenses/BSD-3-Clause>`_
 :Status: Pre-alpha

-*rectype* is a Python module for creating lightweight, flexible data types designed to make working with
+*wrecord* is a Python module for creating lightweight, flexible data types designed to make working with
 `record <http://en.wikipedia.org/wiki/Record_(computer_science)>`_-like
 data both easy and intuitive.

-What problem does *rectype* solve?
+What problem does *wrecord* solve?
 ----------------------------------
 Python provides a range of data types for handling record-like data including dictionaries, namedtuples and SimpleNameSpaces, each with their own pros and cons.

-*rectype* provides a factory function to easily create custom record classes that have a unique set of properties:
+*wrecord* provides a factory function to easily create custom record classes that have a unique set of properties:

 * mutable field values accessible using named attributes